Salvador Dali - Cranes mous et harpe cranienne

 Salvador Dali Cranes mous et harpe cranienne 1935

 Salvador Dali Cranes mous et harpe cranienne (Limp Cranes and “Cranian” Harp) 1935 is intaglio.
 Roger Lacourière printed the etching.
 The total tirage is unknown.
 The MoMA web-site gives as much information available regarding this intaglio as anywhere.
 The image size is 14 1/4 x 11 15/16.”
 Plus, the sheet size is 23 x 16 3/8.”
 This is a very small edition.
 This etching appears to be a proof.
 It is printed on an unwatermarked paper.
 The paper itself has printer’s creases.
 It is unevenly trimmed.
 It has printer’s smudges in the margins and a few in the image.
-There is a nice burr.
+There is little burr, but raised lines can be felt on the image.
 There is an unidentified collector’s stamp in the lower right corner.
 Plus, the etching is signed and dated in blue crayon.

 Click on this link for additional background information on Salvador Dali.